nkumar43212/jvsim/README.md

 # jVision Simulator (jvsim)

 jvsim is a simulation of all the modules that participate in a jVision ecosystem.
 These are
-* **Junos System** The following components of the system are simulated
+* **Network Device** The following components of the device are simulated
-  * Different flavors of sensors (interfaces, firewall, lsp stats)
+  * linecards (Simulated processes mimic the behavior of linecards in a real chassis)
-  * Number of linecards
+  * sensors (e.g interfaces, firewall, lsp stats)
-  * The structure of the system is specified by a configuration file (**config/system.json**)
+  * The system is modelled using a configuration file (**config/system.json**)
 * **gRPC Server**
-  * This is the process that implements the telemetry interface
+  * The process that implements the telemetry interface
-  * The RPC interface is specified by the Google RPC proto definition
+  * The interface is specified by a Google RPC service
 * **gRPC Client**
   * A test client is included with this project.
   * An interactive CLI is provided which enables invoking various jVision RPCs